donhenton/auth-nginx/README.md

 ### Compile options
 > The compile options include the auth-request module, which can be used for authorization interception and SSO like things
 > "--with-debug" option will allow auth request matching debug information which can be activated with the debug entry on the error_log line in the conf file.

+### Docker host
+In the above configuration the add-host flag adds the ip to the container etc/hosts file that will allow access to services on the host, eg a web server.